giang-trinh/fixed-point-counting-bn/detailed-plan.md

 All three fixed-point counting problems formulated in CP'25: C-FIX-1, C-FIX-2, C-FIX-3

 > Some SAT encodings do not directly support C-FIX-2 and C-FIX-3, thus we need some slight adaptions.
+[Son]

 ### Dataset Construction